FREE SHIPPING & GIFT WRAPPING ON ALL OUR GIFTS & COMBOS!

 I have an interesting relationship with breakfast.
 As a kid, I always tried to avoid it, mainly because it involved milk.
-You can imagine my surprise when I found out later in life that I was lactose-intolerant!
+You can imagine my surprise when I found out later in life that I was lactose-intolerant...well, that certainly explained it!
 As we got older, my parents stopped forcing me and my sister to drink milk and we got to drink tea instead.
-We always had Greek mountain tea, rather than coffee, which is why I'm always transported to my childhood whenever I open my tin of Sparoza Aurora Loose Leaf Tea.
-When I wanted to put together a Greek Breakfast Meal Kit for Zelos, I knew this handcrafted herbal mountain tea with its aromatic orange zest would be at the heart of it.
+We always had Greek mountain tea, rather than coffee, which is why I'm always transported to my childhood whenever I open my tin of Sparoza's Aurora Loose Leaf Tea.
+I knew that this handcrafted herbal mountain tea with its aromatic orange zest would have to be at the heart of any breakfast box I'd want to create.

 From my family to yours, enjoy our favorite Sunday morning breakfast.
 A fun recipe to make on your own or with kids!